Last Updated on 03/11/2025

 Importance of Head Keywords for SEO

-• Discoverability: Head terms have a high search volume, which indicates that users often search for them.
+- Discoverability: Head terms have a high search volume, indicating that users frequently search for them.
 By targeting key phrases, websites may boost their exposure and organic traffic from search engines.

-• Competitive: Head terms are very competitive, with many sites attempting to rank for them.
+- Competitive: Head terms are highly competitive, with numerous sites vying for rankings.
 However, sound optimization, such as providing high-quality content and establishing backlinks, may help websites rank highly for key phrases.

 Head Keywords vs Long Tail Keywords

 Head keywords are short, quick, and effective.
 We’re only saying one or two words, like “shoes” or “pizza.”
-These are the terms that everyone is fighting over since they receive a lot of searches.
+These are the terms that everyone is fighting over, as they receive a high volume of searches.

-Long-tail keywords are considered to be hidden treasures in the keyword field.
+Long-tail keywords are often considered hidden treasures in the keyword field.
 They are longer, more detailed sentences of three or more words.
 Consider “comfortable running shoes for flat feet” instead of “shoes.”

 Head keywords are concentrated at the top, resulting in high search volumes and competitiveness.
 Long-tail keywords are found across the long tail.
 These keywords have comparatively low search counts and aren’t particularly competitive.